fdemirciler/ai-data-analysis/README.md

 # AI Data Analyst

 AI Data Analyst is a serverless, event-driven pipeline that lets users upload data files directly to Google Cloud Storage and automatically preprocesses them into clean, analysis-ready artifacts.
-The system persists metadata and results to Firestore and GCS and is designed for reliability, security, and low operational overhead.
+It also provides a chat interface that generates and executes Python analysis against the preprocessed data and streams results to the client.

 ## What this project does
 - Issues secure, short-lived signed URLs for direct uploads from the client to GCS.